elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-potential-dangers-of-using-software-stacks-like-lamp.md

 url: /learn/computer-science/questions/what-are-the-potential-dangers-of-using-software-stacks-like-lamp
 score: -1.0
 related_article1:
-    id: 122247
+    id: 122242
     title: >-
-        What are the advantages of using network printing over traditional printing methods?
+        What are the primary functions of a file server in a network?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-network-printing-over-traditional-printing-methods
+    url: /learn/computer-science/questions/what-are-the-primary-functions-of-a-file-server-in-a-network
 related_article2:
-    id: 122255
+    id: 122254
     title: >-
-        How do dynamic content and web applications affect web server requirements?
+        What functionalities does a web server provide in a network?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-dynamic-content-and-web-applications-affect-web-server-requirements
+    url: /learn/computer-science/questions/what-functionalities-does-a-web-server-provide-in-a-network
 related_article3:
-    id: 122251
+    id: 122252
     title: >-
-        How do network-accessible DBMS differ from traditional DBMS?
+        What are the benefits of clustering and virtualization in database management?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-networkaccessible-dbms-differ-from-traditional-dbms
+    url: /learn/computer-science/questions/what-are-the-benefits-of-clustering-and-virtualization-in-database-management
 related_article4:
-    id: 122259
+    id: 122251
     title: >-
-        What is the LAMP stack and how is it used in web services?
+        How do network-accessible DBMS differ from traditional DBMS?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-lamp-stack-and-how-is-it-used-in-web-services
+    url: /learn/computer-science/questions/how-do-networkaccessible-dbms-differ-from-traditional-dbms
 related_article5:
-    id: 122265
+    id: 122267
     title: >-
-        What functions do Mail User Agent (MUA), Mail Transfer Agent (MTA), and Mail Delivery Agent (MDA) serve in email systems?
+        What are some practical lab activities that can enhance understanding of network services?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-functions-do-mail-user-agent-mua-mail-transfer-agent-mta-and-mail-delivery-agent-mda-serve-in-email-systems
+    url: /learn/computer-science/questions/what-are-some-practical-lab-activities-that-can-enhance-understanding-of-network-services
 ---

 &nbsp;